siefkenj/typst-utoronto-syllabus/src/elements/annotated-item.typ

       },
     )

-    let body = layout(size => {
+    layout(size => {
-      block(
+      let body = block(
         width: size.width,
         breakable: true,

         it.body,
       )
-    })

       // We need to measure the height of the annotation and body.
 If the
       // body is shorter than the annotation, it needs to be placed in a block with a forced height so
-    // that subsequent items don't overlap with the annotation. context {
+      // that subsequent items don't overlap with the annotation. block(context {
+        v(.4em)
         let annotation_height = measure(annotation).height
         let body_height = measure(body).height
-      // This helps the heading and the attached paragraph stay on the same page.
-      // TODO: find a better solution.
-      block(breakable: false)
+        //[#(annotation_height, body_height)]
         if body_height < annotation_height {
           // If the body is shorter than the annotation, we need to pad it to the height of the annotation place(annotation, dx: -opts.gutter_width)
           block(height: annotation_height, breakable: true, {
             body
           })
         } else {
           place(annotation, dx: -opts.gutter_width)
           body
         }
-    }
+      })
+    })
   }),

   fields: (
+    e.field("title", e.types.option(content), doc: "The title of the item"), e.field(
+      "subtitle",
+      e.types.option(content),
+      doc: "Additional description appearing below the title", ),
+    e.field(
+      "body",
+      content,
-    e.field("title", e.types.option(content), doc: "The title of the item"), e.field("subtitle", e.types.option(content), doc: "Additional description appearing below the title"), e.field("body", content, doc: "The descriptive test that will be shown inline in the document", required: true), ),
+      doc: "The descriptive test that will be shown inline in the document",
+      required: true,
+    ),
+  ),
 )